There are several options when it comes to roofing tiles: slate, concrete and imitation. But what should you choose?…

-Choosing the type of roofing tiles to use on your roof can open a can of worms.
-You want a roofing tile which looks great, is easy to maintain and is long lasting.
+You want a roofing tile that looks great, is easy to maintain and has longevity.
 With roofing vendors all praising their specific tile type, how do you know which one to pick?
-Let us help.

 In New Zealand, there are five main types of roofing tiles available.
 Each of these tile types have their own pros and cons to using them.
 There are also a few differences between tiles within each tile type too.
 They are: